Chapter Nine · Fintech vs Bank

-Greenlight charges $5.99 to $14.98 per month for a debit card, savings features, investing access, and financial literacy tools.
+Greenlight charges $5.99 to $14.98 per month for a debit card, savings features, investing, and financial literacy tools.
 A traditional savings account at Alliant or Capital One is free and pays up to 3.10% APY.
-The question every parent asks: is the Greenlight subscription worth the cost, or is a free savings account the better deal?
+Is the Greenlight subscription worth the cost, or is the free account the smarter call?

 |---|---|---|---|